MerginMaps/docs/src/server/troubleshoot/index.md

 In some deployments are SMTP servers that are not supporting authentication and TLS.
 In this case, you can disable authentication by not defining variable `MAIL_USERNAME` and `MAIL_PASSWORD` (which are by default `None`).
 If your SMTP server does not support TLS or SSL you can disable encryption by setting `MAIL_USE_TLS` and `MAIL_USE_SSL` to `false`.
 It's recommended to use authentication and TLS encryption.

-Server is sending emails with celery worker.
+Server is sending emails with a celery worker.
 If you are not receiving emails, check if celery worker is running.
-You can check logs for sending emails in `celery-worker` container:
+Check logs for sending emails in the `celery-worker` container:
 ```shell
 $ docker logs celery-worker
 ```